IncogOwl/sp24-cse110-lab4/expose/javascript/part2.md

 C. true

-It returned true because it compared the two values numerically thus leading to the true response.
+It returned true because it converted '2' to 2 and then compared the two values numerically thus leading to the true response.

 D. false

-It returned false because it compared the two values both for value and type and since 2 is numeric and '2' is a string, it would return false.
+It returned false because it compared the two values both for value and type of value and since 2 is numeric and '2' is a string, it would return false.

 E. false